ogulyurdakul/ogulyurdakul.github.io/_pages/side-gigs.md

 ## Photography

 Photography is actually an old hobby of mine: I started learning about it at around 6th grade in middle school.
 I was active then for about a year or so, but then I wasn't for quite some time.
 As of the fall of 2021, I have taken it up again, more seriously this time.
-You can see the pictures I am taking at my [photo blog](/photo-journal/) or on my [Flickr profile](https://www.flickr.com/photos/ogulyurdakul).
+You can see the pictures I am taking at my [photo blog](/photo-journal/){:target= "_blank"} or on my [Flickr profile](https://www.flickr.com/photos/ogulyurdakul){:target= "_blank"}.

 ## Aikido